MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 So how do you create slack?
 One way is to invest in practices that have a shallow dip and a quick recovery period.
 These practices may not necessarily be the most valuable practices in the long run, but may be necessary to create the additional slack needed to embark on the harder and sometimes more beneficial practices.

 The pattern I like to use is as follows: Identify where your bottlenecks are.
 Have an understanding of what practices can help reduce those bottlenecks and roughly how expensive the practices are to adopt by your team.
-Help your team pick an appropriate practice, let them learn and apply it to their system, as the practice starts to realize a return they will have created additional capacity.
+Let the team pick an appropriate practice, let them learn and apply it to their system, as the practice starts to realize a return they will have created additional capacity.
 Let your team re-invest the additional capacity to create additional slack to apply to the next identified bottleneck.
 Rinse and repeat several times.
 At some point you will create more time than you need for sustainable slack.
 When this happens your team becomes progressively faster.
 And the intersting thing with getting progressively faster is that it becomes a drug.
 The faster you go, the faster you want to go.

 So, with that said, let's move on to some actual practices.